crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 ### End-to-end tests

 We are using a Jest/Playwright Node.js stack to launch a suite of end-to-end tests.

+**Please note** that those tests modify local configurations and log content on the fly.

 Tests code is in the `Test/EndToEnd` folder.
 You should have to `chmod +x` the scripts you will find in
 `Test/EndToEnd/__scripts__`.